Yaseendev/Ystocks/README.md

 ## Getting Started

-- Display available stocks to user.
+- Display available stocks to users.
-- Display most active,top gainers and top losers to user.
+- Display most active,top gainers and top losers to users.
 - Display detailed information about a single stock.
 - Stocks search feature with localy saved history.
 - Save and delete stocks localy on the device.
+- Users can see news about stocks.
--
+- Light/Dark themes support.

 A few resources to get you started if this is your first Flutter project: